Lycos-Novation/PyEngine4-Docs/engine/components/spritesheet_component.rst

 Editor
 ------

-In the editor, you can change spritesheet by selecting json file but also the numbers of sprite and the current index of sprite.
+In the editor, you can change spritesheet by selecting json file or drag and drop but also the numbers of sprite and the current index of sprite.

 Script
 ------